 - Convention on Protection of Children and Co-operation in respect of Intercountry Adoption (concluded 29 May1993) [the 1993 Hague Convention].

 Health & Social Care [HSC] Board Adoption Regional Policy and Procedures 2017 (Chapter 13).

 Categories of personal data

-Your intercountry adoptive application dossier which is forwarded to the Central Authority of the country from which you wish to adopt contains the information provided by you to your Health and Social Care Trust during the adoption assessment process.
+Your intercountry adoptive application dossier which is forwarded to the Central Authority of the country from which you wish to adopt contains the information provided by you to your HSC Trust during the adoption assessment process.
 This will include information relating to:

-- your education history, financial status, income and financial commitments including information relating to your home
+- your education history, financial status, income and financial commitments including information relating to your home; and

 The dossier will also contains your medical assessment provided by medical professionals and references provided by your nominated referees, as well as the minutes of the meeting of the Adoption Panel which approved your adoption application.

 It may also include information provided by your current partner relating to their relationship with you, childhood information – including their family background, date of birth, marital status, employment status, social interests and if relevant, information relating to their children.

 Where do you get my personal data from?